quicoli/WPF-AutoComplete-TextBox/README.md

 7. Much more from collaborators!

-### What's new in version 1.7.0?
+### What's new in version 1.7.1?

-1. PreviewSelection property added, default true.
-When false, only places the suggestion's display text in the editor when the selection is committed. (thanks @johnathan-coe)
+1. Hot fix: When PreviewSelection is false, ensure scrolling to the selected item. (thanks @johnathan-coe)

 ### See our Wiki